m0ppers/mailwurst/README.md

 mailwurst --relayserver=smtp.mynormalsmtp.com --rewriteto=mynormalemail@mynormalsmtp.de --user=mysmtpuser --password --port=9025

 This will spawn a local mailserver on port 9025 which will accept all incoming mail.
-It will then open a connection to the specified relayserver, authenticate with the specified user and password (which will be asked for interactively) and send the mail to the email address specified.
+Every received mail will then be rewritten (--rewriteto, --rewritefrom) and then sent via the specified mailserver.

 mailwurst must be run as root if you use a port < 1024.

 Note that mailwurst will rewrite the mail envelope.
 In other words: in the current version all cc and bcc recipients will be removed.

+### Real world example:

+Given you are on your dev machine developing a standard "Send a mail to verify account" application which expects a locally running mail server on port 25 and have a google mail account:

+    hans-guenther:~ mop$ sudo mailwurst --relayserver smtp.gmail.com --rewriteto #ACCOUNT#@gmail.com --user #ACCOUNT#@gmail.com --password

+Register a new account with email "bla@bla.com".
+Check your gmail inbox :)